Josephvs96/BluePeak-Budget-Backend/README.md

 ## How to run

-- clone the repo
+- Clone the repo
-- run npm install
+- Run npm install
-- create .env file and add DATABASE_URL with the link to your mongoDB server
+- Create .env file and add DATABASE_URL with the link to your mongoDB server